 The Government announced that the Spencer Dock Convention Centre Dublin (SDCCD) had won the contract to build the conference centre in a deal valued at €380 million.
 Construction Management Partnership (CMP), a joint venture arrangement between promoters Treasury Holdings Limited and John Sisk & Son Limited, were engaged as design and build contractors.
 Tourism and Arts Minister John O'Donoghue signed the contract for the provision of the National Conference Centre with SDCCD.

-Construction work above ground began on The Convention Centre Dublin.
+Construction work above ground began on The Convention Centre Dublin (The CCD).

 Ireland's largest ever pour of concrete took place at The Convention Centre Dublin on 25 April 2008, with 6,000 tonnes of low-carbon cement from Ecocem.
 Over 16 hours, 360 trucks poured 2,534 m3 of Low Carbon Concrete.

-After 40-months on site construction work on the building was completed – 4 months ahead of schedule and on budget.
+After 40 months on-site construction work on the building, it was completed four months ahead of schedule and on budget.
 The building was handed over to SDCCD from CMP.

 Practical Completion was achieved and the building was legally handed over to the ownership of the Office of Public Works (OPW) as the commissioning Authority and official agent of the Government of Ireland.
 The CCD is one of only two new major State public access buildings constructed in Dublin since the foundation of the State.